Gare du Nord: RER

-Gare du Nord is well connected to the Paris RER network.
-Lines B and D call at platforms under the station.
-Line B serves Charles de Gaulle Airport (Roissy), Mitry – Claye in the north-east of the city and Antony (for Orly Airport), Massy-Palaiseau (for Massy TGV) and Saint-Rémy-lès-Chevreuse in south-west Paris.
+Gare du Nord is connected to the Paris RER network.

+Line B stops at tracks 42 and 43, while Line D stops at tracks 41 and 44.
+All four tracks are located on level -3, under the main station.
+Line B trains serve either Charles de Gaulle Airport or Mitry – Claye north of the city, and Antony (for Orly Airport), Massy-Palaiseau (for Massy TGV) or Saint-Rémy-lès-Chevreuse south of the city.
 Line D offers a quick connection between Gare du Nord and Gare de Lyon and many areas of south-east Paris.
 Line D also operates to northern Paris, to Saint-Denis and Creil.

-Both lines B and D serve Stade de France in Saint-Denis.
+Both lines also serve Stade de France in Saint-Denis.

-The RER station is directly connected to Magenta station, which was constructed further underground to the east of the Gare du Nord.
-It is served by the RER E line that offers a link between the Gare du Nord and Saint-Lazare/Gare Saint-Lazare and to eastern Paris, to Bondy, Chelles and Tournan-en-Brie.
+The RER station is directly connected to Magenta station, served by the RER E line.
+The underground connecting tunnel can be accessed from levels -1 or -2.
+The RER E offers a link between the Gare du Nord and Saint-Lazare/Gare Saint-Lazare and to eastern Paris, to Bondy, Chelles and Tournan-en-Brie.

 Paris Métro

-Lines 4 and 5, whose following station is Gare de l'Est.
+The Gare du Nord station of the Paris Metro is served by lines 4 and 5 and can be reached through underground connecting tunnels can be accessed from levels -1 or -2.
+Both stations offer a connection between Gare du Nord and Gare de l'Est.

-There has been a connecting hallway connecting the RER station with La Chapelle on Line 2 since the 1990s.
+There is also a connection to La Chapelle station on Line 2 of the Paris Metro.
+An underground connecting tunnel can be accessed on level -2.